Expanding our understanding of human evolution through pleiotropy

 -

-Morphological Datasets and GWAS: In the second approach, we will employ large historical morphological datasets combined with modern insights from genome-wide association studies (GWAS) to explore how the evolution of soft-tissue anatomy may have driven changes in the dentition.
+Morphological Datasets and GWAS: In the second approach, we will employ large historical morphological datasets combined with the modern insight from genome-wide association studies (GWAS) to explore how the evolution of soft-tissue anatomy may have driven changes in the dentition.

 -